ryansurf/killfeed_bot/README.md

   - **URL**: URL of you Nitrado server's log(s) you want.
 Will look like: https://api.nitrado.net/services/{NITRADO_ID}/gameservers/file_server/download?file=/games/{SERVER_ID/noftp/dayzps/config/DayZServer_PS4_x64.ADM You must obtain your Nitrado ID and Server ID.
   - **TIME_WAIT**: How much time between the kill and message sent to the discord(in minutes)

+Once you have done this, run main.py.
+A hosting service(https://www.writebots.com/discord-bot-hosting/) can be used, or the bot can be ran on a any machine that you are willing to keep running as long as you want your bot up(I run mine on a Raspberry Pi that is online 24/7, and push the code out the terminal with screen(https://linuxize.com/post/how-to-use-linux-screen/).

 ## How to use

 Once you invite the bot to your discord(s), you're ready to go!